RobMUstc/Take-Home-Challenge/README.md

 The mix of chosen features aimed to assess the relevance, completeness and domain-specificity of the student answers.
 After some experimentation, the following features were extracted to train the RFC:

 - **Cosine similarity** between student and reference answers.
 This gives a semantic measure of similarity between the answers.
-- **Part of speech (POS) overlap** between student and reference answers.
+- **Part of speech (POS) tags overlap** between student and reference answers.
 This gives a measure of structure similarity between the answers.
 - **Length difference** between student and reference answers.
 This gives a measure of completeness of the student's answer.
 - **Keyword overlap** (from the reference answer) present in the student's answer.
 This gives a measure of the student's answer addressing key elements in the domain.